Skip to main content

 A condition is a diagnosis or health situation that defines your long-term medical context.
 There are two types:

-• Lifestyle -- keto diet, fitness program, vegetarianism.
-Not a disease, but it affects how the agent interprets your health
+• Lifestyle — keto diet, fitness program, vegetarianism.
+Not a disease but affects how the agent interprets your health

-Each condition has a status: active, controlled, or in remission.
-You can create conditions from the chat ("tengo diabetes tipo 2 diagnosticada en 2019") or from the UI.
+Each condition has a state: active, controlled, or in remission.
+You can create conditions from chat ("I have type 2 diabetes diagnosed in 2019") or from the UI.

-The conditions screen shows your diagnoses with prescriptions and medications nested under each one -- you see at a glance what you take for what.
+The conditions screen shows your diagnoses with the prescriptions and medications nested under each one — you see at a glance what you take for what.

 Episodes

-Episodes can be linked to a condition or stand alone.
+Episodes can be linked to a condition or be standalone.
 A migraine flare-up links to the "Migraine" condition.
 A flu exists on its own.
-When you resolve an episode, you record the end date and it stays in your history.
+When you resolve an episode, you record the end date and it goes into your history.

-The episodes screen filters between active and resolved, and shows how many days each one has lasted (or lasted).
+The episodes screen filters between active and resolved, and shows how many days each one has been going (or lasted).

 Prescriptions